jina-ai/jina/docs/concepts/client/transient-errors.md

 # Transient Errors

-Most of the transient errors can be attributed to network issues between the client and the target server or between the dependencies of the server like a database.
-The errors can either be:
+Most transient errors can be attributed to network issues between the client and target server or between a server's dependencies like a database.
+The errors can be:

 1. ignored if an operation produced by a generator or sequence of operations isn't relevant to the overall success.
 2. retried up to a certain limit which assumes that the recovery logic kicks in to repair transient errors.